 Portobello & San Lorenzo FULL DAY

-As we go out of the Soberanía National Park towards the Caribbean coast, we’ll make a quick stop at Las Cruces Trail, which was used by the Spanish conquistadors during colonial times for sending goods, such as gold and silver, from Peru to Panamá.
+As we go out of the Soberanía National Park towards the Caribbean coast, we’ll make a quick stop at Las Cruces Trail, which was used by the Spanish conquistadors during colonial times for sending goods, such as gold and silver, from Peru to Panama.
 Once in Portobello, you’ll start your historical tour by visiting several Spanish forts, the Custom House built in 1630 and its museum, which explains the famous “Triangle of Panama,” the three different routes the Spaniards used to transport the gold and silver by ship to Spain.
 Also, you’ll stop at the Church of Portobello where you will hear the fascinating tale of the “Black Christ,” the patron of the people of Portobello.
 Every October 21, Portobello relives a day of its glorious past in a celebration in honor of the Black Christ, with the city filled with people in a candlelight procession.
 You’ll enjoy a delicious Caribbean lunch at a local restaurant.
-After lunch you will explore more of the culturally-rich Caribbean Coast of Panama!
+After lunch you will explore more of the culturally-rich Caribbean coast of Panama!
 Once at Fort San Lorenzo you immediately realize why the fort was built by the Spanish: it sits high on a cliff overlooking both the Atlantic Ocean and the entrance to the Chagres River, a perfect defensive position.
 The fort was captured in 1671 by Privateersman Henry Morgan for access to Panama City.
 As the sun lowers in the sky, you depart to the Railroad Station in the City of Colon.
-In 1855 the Panamá Canal Railroad became the first transcontinental railroad and was built to accommodate the vast number of “49ers” heading to California during the Gold Rush of 1849.
-Additionally, the Canal would have been impossible to build without the railroad; also the railroad was instrumental in helping Panamá gain independence from Colombia.
-We embark on the historic Panamá Canal Railroad, and during our 47-mile, 1-hour return, we look for Snail Kites (often 10 or more!), Limpkins & others from our luxury, air-conditioned railway car.
+In 1855 the Panamá Canal Railroad became the first transcontinental railroad, built by the United States to accommodate the increase in traffic between the eastern US and California during the Gold Rush of 1849.
+Additionally, the Canal would have been impossible to build without the railroad.
+The railroad was even instrumental in helping Panama gain independence from Colombia.
+We embark on the historic Panama Canal Railroad, and during our 47-mile, 1-hour return, we look for Snail Kites (often 10 or more!), Limpkins & others from our luxury, air-conditioned railway car.
 Dinner at CANOPY TOWER.

 AM: Word Famous Pipeline Road